-I recently celebrated my 8 year anniversary at Salesforce, and over the years I have worked in 3 different orgs: Sales, Alliances, and Product Marketing.
-Even though those roles sound pretty different, a common theme has impacted my work every single day at Salesforce—quoting.
+I recently celebrated my eight year anniversary at Salesforce, and over the years I have worked in three different orgs: Sales, Alliances, and Product Marketing.
+Even though those roles sound pretty different, a common theme has impacted my work every single day at Salesforce — quoting.
 I have created hundreds of customer quotes and contracts of my own and have done hundreds of demos of Standard Quotes.

 Now, in my new role as Director of Product Marketing for Salesforce Quote-to-Cash, I am regularly showing people how Salesforce CPQ works.
 Everyone always asks, “Why would someone want Salesforce CPQ when they can use Standard Quotes?”

 That's an important question.
-After speaking with countless Salesforce CPQ customers, 5 key reasons emerged as to why someone would want to make the move.
+After speaking with countless Salesforce CPQ customers, five key reasons emerged as to why someone would want to make the move.

 The move to subscription business is happening all around us, and companies must put the right tools in place to be able to work effectively with this new model.
 Quoting for subscription products means that your tool has to support the concept of time, and be able to support add on and co-terminus quotes to align with existing contracts.
 And unlike tradition software models, those contracts also need to go through renewals—a critical step in the customer lifecycle.